Felling History

 Above the main door is a crest which was adopted by the Council but was originally the crest of the Brandling family, lords of the manor since the 16th century.
 The crest comprises an oak log with leaves and acorns attached, and flames coming out the top.
 Left click the above image to see the detail of the crest

-The Urban District of Felling, preceded 30 years earlier by Felling Local Board lasted a mere 80 years, 1894 until 1974 when Local Government Reorganisation resulted in Gateshead being expanded to include Felling in the East, Birtley in the South and all the way to Crawcrook in the West
+The Urban District of Felling, preceded 30 years earlier by Felling Local Board lasted a mere 80 years, 1894 until 1974 when Local Government Reorganisation resulted in Gateshead being expanded to include The Felling in the East, Birtley in the South and all the way to Crawcrook in the West

-Left click the image to see another view
+Left click the image to see detail

 The Car Lines on Sunderland Road